stellarvector/blog/_writeups/2023/ctf101/encoding-challenges.md

 	fh.write(flag)
 ```

 As we can see, the flag is encoding with `base16`, then `base64` 20 times, then again 5 times `base16`.
-We are also give the output in `out.txt`.
-The solution consists in reversing the process, step by step:
+We are also given the output in `out.txt`.
+The solution consists of reversing the process, step by step:

 ```python
 import base64 as b64